demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-custom-feeds-ip-add
 ***
-Add a list of banned IPs to be blocked by the system
+Add a list of banned IP addresses to be blocked by the system.

 ### Base Command